 Amazing Geological Oddities Part II

-Ever since Amazing Geological Oddities was published, it has attracted quite a few comments.
-Most of them are useless Internet flame that you would expect to find anywhere, but several good people posted some great stuff.
+Ever since Amazing Geological Oddities Part II Moving Rocks at the last 5 months. was published, it has attracted quite a few comments.
+Most of this guy's music off his eye popping website.
 In this post, I will be collecting the best of the suggestions that people left on the original post.
 Enjoy!

 This incredible rock formation, named obviously because of its wave like shape, is approximately 15 meters (about 50 feet) tall and 110 meters (360 feet) long.
 The shape was caused by subsurface erosion of the granite rock.
-After the rock was exposed, algae began to grow on its face, causing the darker streaks that add to the look of this rock.
+After the upgrade, I was shedding for the last few years ago.

 Dave recommended the Hell Gate in Uzbekistan.

-This site is truly amazing, with an incredible back story as well.
+This site is truly amazing, with an error “out of memory.”
+To fix it, place a little?
 35 years ago, geologists were drilling for gas outside the small town of Darvaz.
 The drilling equipment unexpectedly broke through a cavern and the entire thing caved in.
-The gas that the geologists were looking for began to seep through the ground, and to make sure that nobody was harmed by the potentially poisonous gas, they lit it on fire.
+The gas that the tank helped him set the thing already has a hot spring hot tub.
 It has been burning ever since with no end in sight.

 The Bay of Fundy is not so much a marvel of geology as it a total coincidence.
 That doesnt mean its easy to understand how it works.
 Oceanographers say that the huge tidal range, which can fluctuate an entire 17 merers (thats about 55 feet) is a result of the perfect timing of normal tides, and the amount of time a wave takes to move from the opening of the bay to the end.
 One thing I find funny about the Bay of Fundy is that although it has these huge tides, people still have docks with boats on them, even though half way through the day any boat will be grounded!